 Our virtual 2020 Film Fest brought films from the grassroots to your home screen!
 Our fantastic film lineup shared stories celebrating the power of grassroots activism and community resilience.
-At a time when our country and the world are struggling to adequately address the ongoing global health crisis, the climate crisis, and systemic racism and oppression, these inspiring, powerful, and diverse narratives are as needed as ever!
+These beautiful films brought a feeling of connection and community, at a time when we were more physically isolated than ever.

 Do you have any great film recommendations for our next Film Fest?

 We are always looking for fantastic films that speak to our values of Fostering Stewardship, Building Community, and Demanding Justice, and highlight community resilience.
 Know of a film that’s a great fit?
 Send us an email with a short description and a link to the film.

 Around the world, youth are leading the movement for a just, livable future and are making their voices heard!
 At a time when our country and the world are struggling to adequately address the ongoing global health crisis, the climate crisis, and systemic racism and oppression, these inspiring youth and their leadership are as needed as ever.
 That’s why our 2020 Film Fest brought you “Youth Forward” films sharing the stories of young people’s essential role in grassroots activism and community resilience.